 As declared by President Obama in 2012, November is National Family Caregivers Month.
 Have you heard of it?
 It’s a month set aside to honor the men and women who look after a family member or loved one.
 Many of these heroes chose to step up to the challenge after their elderly parent or friend was placed in a situation where assistance became needed.

-According to The Chicago Tribune, over 90 million Americans are serving as a family caregiver.
+According to The Chicago Tribune, over 90 million Americans are serving as family caregivers.
 They volunteer their time, their services, and sometimes their overall well-being.

 Reports show that 23% of those caring for an individual for five years or more claim to be in “fair” or “poor” health.
 Those who are placed in extremely stressful caregiving situations have been shown to prematurely age, with some studies claiming the act can take off 10 years of their life.
 10 years!